CIBC-Internal/python/Doc/library/stdtypes.rst

 only stores the ``start``, ``stop`` and ``step`` values, calculating individual items and subranges as needed).

-Range objects implement the :class:`collections.Sequence` ABC, and provide features such as containment tests, element index lookup, slicing and support for negative indices (see :ref:`typesseq`):
+Range objects implement the :class:`collections.abc.Sequence` ABC, and provide features such as containment tests, element index lookup, slicing and support for negative indices (see :ref:`typesseq`):